khayriddine/.Net-core-SignalR-Websocket-ConsoleApp-/README.md

-# .netcore - SignalR - ConsoleApp Websocket server & client - kestrel
+# .netcore - SignalR - ConsoleApp Websocket server & client - Kestrel

-Example of ConsoleApp websocket server and ConsoleApp websocket client using .net core, SignalR adn Kestrel.
+Example of ConsoleApp websocket server and client using .netcore, SignalR and Kestrel.